oppia/oppia-web-developer-docs/Instructions-for-dev-workflow-team-members.md

 4. Ping the team to update their tasks in meeting minutes, before the meeting.

+5. Do daily passes on the PRs that are more than 1 month old and move them along.

 **Duties of the dev-flow rota coordinator:**
 1. Ensure member rotation is followed.
 2. Send a ping/email to the member reminding him/her of the rota if it has been missed.